Surrey Park Women's Clinic

 Polycystic ovaries Syndrome (PCOS) can affect people in different ways and in varying degrees.
 It is a condition where the normal function of the ovaries has changed.
 There are three key symptoms of the condition: your ovaries have many tiny cysts, your hormones are out of balance, and you don’t ovulate every month.

-At The Surrey Park Clinic we can diagnose PCOS if you exhibit the main symptoms.
+At Surrey Park Women’s Clinic we can diagnose PCOS if you exhibit the main symptoms.
 There is no way of reversing the formation of these cysts, but if you’re diagnosed with PCOS it is important that you get treatment to control your symptoms, particularly if the symptoms are severe and cause a lot of worry or if infertility becomes an issue.

 What are the symptoms of PCOS?